 SeaWorld San Diego once lacked thrill rides.
 Over the past year or so they opened up Tidal Twister and Electric Eel high-speed roller coasters.
 SeaWorld Orlando also has two high-speed roller coasters and both parks have the Manta roller coaster.
 The battle of SeaWorld San Diego vs. SeaWorld Orlando is now even in this regard.

 Here’s really the bottom line.
-Most people who take an Orlando family vacation go to visit the Walt Disney World theme parks.
+Most people who visit Orlando with kids on a family vacation go to visit the Walt Disney World theme parks.
 The cost per day of a multi-day Disney World tickets decreases with the more days you add on, especially because you can buy them at a discount.
 Depending on SeaWorld Orlando ticket promotions, it might be more expensive to add a day at SeaWorld Orlando than to add a day at Disney World.

 Is the extra cost worth it?
-I would say it depends on your family’s interests (if you have a marine biology lover, then 100% yes) and how much time you have to spend in Orlando.
-And, it would depend on whether or not you have a SeaWorld in your backyard like I do.
-I
+I would say it depends on your family’s interests (if you have a marine biology lover, then 100% yes) and how much time you have to spend in Orlando theme parks.
+And, it would depend on whether or not you have a SeaWorld in your backyard as I do.

 If you are from San Diego, and are short on time, then you probably can give it a miss (if your kids allow it) since both SeaWorlds have similar exhibits and ours is larger.
 If you’ve never been to SeaWorld at all or have a long stay in Orlando, consider visiting SeaWorld Orlando regardless of where you live.